 Instead, by promoting gender as the relevant variable, they also gave the impression that gender was the relevant variable.
 This makes it seem like men and women must be really different in their opinions (otherwise, why would they bother highlighting it), strengthening the idea that men and women are different and, even, at odds.
 In fact, men and women seemed to track each other pretty well.

 It’s not that I don’t think gender is an interesting variable, it’s just that I don’t think it’s the only interesting one and making it seem so is problematic.
 I would have loved to have seen the data parsed in other ways too, perhaps by rotating what variables they highlighted.
-This would have at least given us a more nuanced view of public opinion (among undecided voters in Colorado) instead of reifying the same old binary.Lisa Wade is a professor of sociology at Occidental College.
+This would have at least given us a more nuanced view of public opinion (among undecided voters in Colorado) instead of reifying the same old binary.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.